dhonaobina/StudentList/README.md

 - A new text node is created for the list element.
 The text for the list item will be picked up from the array.
 In other words, the first list item will be “David”.
 The second list item will be “John”, and so on.
 -  new list items are added to the page.
 - The total number of elements in the array is displayed.

+##### Working with Single-Dimentional Arrays
+- Assume a situation in an application where you want to sort the array elements, search for a particular element, or join all the elements.
+You can do all these tasks with the help of various built-in array methods.
+These methods help to perform various operations on single-dimensional arrays such as sorting, searching, joining, reversing, etc.

+##### The sort()
+- method helps to sort the array in ascending order.
+##### The reverse()
+- method reverses the elements in an unsorted array.
+This method sorts the elements in descending order in a sorted array.
+##### The find()
+- method searches the required element in an array.
+##### The join()
+- method joins the array elements.
+However, these built-in methods will not modify the original array elements.